 The group organized Project Waterfront: North Van Design Jam to stimulate discussion and engagement with citizens on the future development of Lot 5 – now the Shipyards on the lower Lonsdale waterfront.
 Tony was also part of the branding committee resulting in Lot 5 becoming “The Shipyards.”

 Tony’s other passion is transportation.
 As a former Chair for the HUB Cycling North Shore Committee, as well as in a variety of other local volunteer roles, he has worked with the community on cycling infrastructure and safety improvements for all ages and abilities, as well as e-bikes, ride-sharing, and a variety of other active transportation issues.

-Tony and his wife Elena live in Lower Lonsdale, and when not devoting most of their time to work and volunteering, they enjoy traveling the world looking for ideas for how to make our city even better!
+Tony and his wife, Elena (and cat Oliver) live in Lower Lonsdale, and when not devoting most of their time to work and volunteering, they enjoy travelling to look for ideas for how to make our city even better.